Rapid inference and comparison of gravitational-wave population models with neural variational posteriors: Gravitational-wave populations

 In Fig.~\ref{fig: current}, we show the posterior distributions inferred using nested sampling, compared to neural variational inference with and without smoothed importance sampling.
 To highlight any discrepancies where they are most likely to occur in the tails of the distributions, we show credible regions at the 99\% level, as well as 90\% and 50\%.
 Overall, the variational approximation matches nested sampling very well, capturing all of the correlations and nontrivial morphology in the posterior.
 There is good agreement even at the 99\% credible level, with only minor differences in some of the two-dimensional marginal distributions.
-In many instances, these are corrected by the smoothed importance weights, e.g., for the most discrepent marginal posterior in $\beta_\chi$.
+In many instances, these are corrected by the smoothed importance weights, e.g., for the most discrepant marginal posterior in $\beta_\chi$.
 On the whole the variational posteriors with and without importance sampling are very similar, implying the initial trained normalizing flow is a sufficient representation of the posterior.
-The JS divergence between the flow and nested-sampling posteriors is $\approx0.05$.

 We also verify this by showing the corresponding inferred population-level distributions of the binary BH source parameters and their uncertainties.
 For primary BH mass $m_1$ and mass ratio $q$, we show the comoving merger rate densities $R(m_1)$ and $R(q)$ evaluated at redshift $z=0$.
 For spin magnitudes $\chi_i$ and tilts $\tau_i$, we show probability densities.
 We also show the evolution of the merger rate over redshift.
 As before, we include the central 50\%, 90\%, and 99\% credible regions.
 Again, nested sampling and variational inference agree well on the predicted BH distributions.
-Overall, these results indicate that neural variational inference is a promising tool for rapidly but accurately constraining the astrophysical populations of GW sources using real observations in current LVK data.